rails-girls-summer-of-code/summer-of-code/CONTRIBUTING.md

 Before reporting a bug, please check if it has [already been reported](https://github.com/rails-girls-summer-of-code/summer-of-code/issues?&q=is%3Aissue%20label%3Abug%20).
 If it hasn't and you want to file [a new bug report](https://github.com/rails-girls-summer-of-code/summer-of-code/issues/new), provide as many details as possible: How can the error be reproduced?
 What was the expected and what the actual behaviour?
 Can you provide an error message or a screenshot that illustrates the problem?

+## Suggesting a new feature

+We are open to suggestions and ideas to improve the website or to contribute content for our [blog](http://railsgirlssummerofcode.org/blog/).
+As with filing a bug report, before suggesting a new feature or giving feedback please check it has not been [suggested before](https://github.com/rails-girls-summer-of-code/summer-of-code/issues).
+And if it hasn't, feel free to share your ideas [on our issue tracker](https://github.com/rails-girls-summer-of-code/summer-of-code/issues/new)!

 ## Contributing to an existing issue

 You can view all of the currently open issues [on our issue tracker](https://github.com/rails-girls-summer-of-code/summer-of-code/issues).
 Most are labeled (more on that later), to give you an idea of the sort of contribution that is expected.